Artists & Artisans

 The Parisian Awakening (1913–1920)

-Foujita's arrival in Paris in 1913 marked the beginning of a transformative period in his career.
-Immersed in the bohemian lifestyle of Montparnasse, he quickly became acquainted with luminaries such as Pablo Picasso, Amedeo Modigliani and Henri Matisse.
-This period was characterized by his exploration of various styles, including Cubism and Fauvism, which were prominent in the Parisian art scene.
+Foujita’s arrival in Paris in 1913 marked the beginning of a transformative chapter in his artistic career.
+Immersed in the bohemian atmosphere of Montparnasse, he quickly became acquainted with many of the era’s leading avant-garde figures, including Picasso, Modigliani and Matisse.

 Mastery and Recognition (1920–1940)